coder/coder/docs/templates/agent-metadata.md

 All of these examples use
 [heredoc strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings)
 for the script declaration.
-With heredoc strings, you can script without messy escape codes, just as if you were working in your terminal.
+With heredoc strings, you can script without messy escape codes, as if you were working in your terminal.

 Some of the below examples use the [`coder stat`](../cli/stat.md) command.
 This is useful for determining CPU/memory usage inside a container, which can be